-- 163. Plaintiffs incorporate by reference all of the preceding and ensuing paragraphs as if fully alleged herein. - 164.
-The relevant geographic market is the United States, and in the alternative, North America. - 165.
-The Relevant Markets include the markets for (a) promoting live Elite Professional MMA bouts in the United States (the "Relevant Output Market"), and (b) the market for live Elite Professional MMA Fighter services (the "Relevant Input Market"). - 166.
-UFC possesses monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market, whether the geographic market includes the U.S. only, North America only, or the entire world.
+- 142. Plaintiffs incorporates by reference all of the preceding and ensuing paragraphs as if fully alleged herein. - 143.
+The relevant geographic market is the United States, or in the alternative, North America. - 144.
+The Relevant Markets include the markets for (a) promoting Professional MMA bouts in

+- 145. The UFC possesses monopoly power in the Relevant Output Market and monopsony power in the Relevant Input Market, whether the geographic market includes the U.S. only, North America only, or the entire world.
 The UFC has obtained, enhanced, and maintained dominance in both Relevant Markets through the exclusionary scheme alleged herein.
-The UFC has abused and continues to abuse that power to maintain and enhance its market dominance in the market for Elite Professional MMA Fighter services through an exclusionary scheme to impair and foreclose competition by depriving actual and potential competitors in the Relevant Output Market of necessary inputs (including, e.g., Elite Professional MMA Fighters, premium venues, and sponsors), and pursuing an aggressive strategy of merging or purchasing the would-be rivals that its scheme had first competitively impaired. - 167.
-The UFC's exclusionary scheme includes, but is not limited to, the following conduct: (a) causing or directly and intentionally contributing to the failure of competing MMA Promotions and acquiring actual or potential rival promotions to eliminate competing titles from the marketplace and to obtain the contracts of Elite Professional MMA Fighters; and (b) leveraging its monopsony and monopoly power in the Relevant Markets through the use of Exclusive Agreements with Elite Professional MMA Fighters, venues, and sponsors.
+The UFC has abused and continues to abuse that power to maintain and enhance its market dominance in the market for Professional MMA Fighter services through an exclusionary scheme to impair and substantially foreclose competition by depriving actual and potential competitors in the Relevant Markets of necessary inputs (including, e.g., top-ranked Professional MMA Fighters) and pursuing an aggressive strategy of merging with or purchasing the would-be rivals that its scheme had first competitively impaired. - 146.
+The UFC's exclusionary scheme includes, but is not limited to, the following conduct: (a) causing or directly and intentionally contributing to the failure of competing MMA Promotions and acquiring actual or potential rival promotions to eliminate competing titles from the marketplace and to obtain the contracts of Professional MMA Fighters; and (b) leveraging its monopsony and monopoly power in the Relevant Markets through the use of long-term Exclusive Agreements with Professional MMA Fighters. - 147.
+By locking up the vast majority of top-ranked MMA Fighters across all major weight classes to multi-bout exclusive contracts that are effectively perpetual, the UFC's exclusionary scheme has substantially foreclosed competition in the Relevant Markets by ensuring that no rival MMA Promoter can obtain a critical mass of top Fighters, thereby impairing the ability of any MMA Promoters to compete with the UFC in either Relevant Market. - 148.
+As a direct and proximate result of this continuing violation of Section 2 of the Sherman Act, Plaintiffs and members of the Class have suffered injury and damages in the form of artificially suppressed bout compensation in amounts to be proven at trial. - 149.
+Plaintiffs, on behalf of themselves and other members of the Class, seek money damages from Defendants for these violations.
+These damages represent the additional compensation Plaintiffs and other members of the Class would have received for their Professional MMA Fighter services absent the